-Artspace111, converting a historic 1911 building into artist studios and a small gallery
+Artspace111, converting a historic 1911 building into artist studios and a small

-Artspace111 designs corporate and private art
+group exhibitions, the Artspace111 team designs corporate and private art

 collections for clients throughout the country and hosts special events in

 making contemporary art approachable to individuals of all ages.

 Artspace111 is located east of Downtown Fort Worth at Hampton Street and

 a private viewing, contact Margery Gossett or Ariel Davis by calling (817) 692-3228

 111 Hampton Street